iawia002/lux/README.md

 -start
     	Playlist video to start at (default 1)
 -end
-    	Playlist video to end at (default is last)
+    	Playlist video to end at
 -items
     	Playlist video items to download.
-Separated by commas like: 1,5,6
+Separated by commas like: 1,5,6,8-10
 ```

 ### Multiple inputs